History of the United States (1776–1789): Background

 During the 17th and 18th centuries, British colonies in America were given considerable autonomy under the system of salutary neglect.
 This autonomy was challenged in the 1760s by several acts of the Grenville ministry, including the Stamp Act 1765 and the Quartering Acts.
 These acts provoked an ideological conflict between Great Britain and the Thirteen Colonies regarding the nature of the Crown's authority over colonists.
 Protests by the colonists began as a demand for equal rights under the British constitution, but as the dispute progressed, they took a decidedly republican political viewpoint.

 From the Stamp Act of 1765 onward, disputes with London escalated.
 Committees of correspondence were formed between 1770 and 1773 to organize colonists that opposed British authority.
 Riots occurred in opposition to British taxation on tea, culminating in the Boston Tea Party on December 16, 1773, that saw dozens of men dumping massive amounts of British tea into the Boston Harbor.
 Great Britain responded with the even more controversial Intolerable Acts that enforced penalties on the colonies, and on Massachusetts in particular.
 This prompted the colonists to convene the First Continental Congress on September 5, 1774, as a unified body to oppose British authority.
 The American Revolutionary War began on April 19, 1775, with the Battles of Lexington and Concord.

 The Second Continental Congress met in Philadelphia, Pennsylvania, in the aftermath of armed clashes in April.
-With all thirteen colonies represented, it immediately began to organize itself as a central government with control over the diplomacy and instructed the colonies to write constitutions for themselves as states.
+With all thirteen colonies represented, it immediately began to organize itself as a provisional government with control over the diplomacy and instructed the colonies to write constitutions for themselves as states.
 In June 1775, George Washington, a charismatic Virginia political leader with combat experience, was unanimously appointed commander of a newly organized Continental Army.
-The Boston campaign continued with the Continental Army besieging British-occupied Boston until the British retreated to Halifax, Nova Scotia in March 1776.
+The Boston campaign continued with the Continental Army besieging British-occupied Boston until the British retreated by sea to Halifax, Nova Scotia, in March 1776.
 The Invasion of Quebec in the northeast and southwest was also carried out by the Continental Army in the 1770s.